AlbertSuarez/programming-language-selector/README.md

 [![GitHub forks](https://img.shields.io/github/forks/AlbertSuarez/programming-language-selector.svg)](https://GitHub.com/AlbertSuarez/programming-language-selector/network/)
 [![GitHub repo size in bytes](https://img.shields.io/github/repo-size/AlbertSuarez/programming-language-selector.svg)](https://github.com/AlbertSuarez/programming-language-selector)

 👩‍💻 Dubious which programming language you should use for your next project?
-Let the randomness do its magic with this awesome[selector](https://asuarez.dev/programming-language-selector) that will choose for you!
+Let the randomness do its magic with this awesome [selector](https://asuarez.dev/programming-language-selector) that will choose for you!

 ## Motivation